 Does Kinsta Provide Free Migrations and/or Additional Migrations?

-All of our plans include one or more free migrations.
-Starter plans require annual payment to be eligible.
+All of our plans include one or more free premium migrations.
 You can request additional ones by submitting them under Migrations in the MyKinsta dashboard.
 The cost is $100 per each additional migration and this will automatically be added to your next invoice.

-For those of you with a lot of WordPress sites, we also offer bulk migration pricing.
+For those of you with a lot of sites, we also offer bulk migration pricing.

-Can I Use My SSL Certificated Purchased From My Domain Registrar?
+Can I Use My SSL Certificate Purchased From My Domain Registrar?

 Yes, you definitely can.
 This requires regenerating the CSR and Private Key from your SSL provider or domain registrar.
 As each registrar is slightly different, we recommend checking their documentation or opening up a ticket with their support team.
-Once you have it, you can install the SSL certificate in the MyKinsta dashboard.
+Once you have it, you can install the SSL certificate in the MyKinsta dashboard (here’s how to install the SSL certificate on WooCommerce sites).

-We also offer free SSL certificates.
-So unless there is a reason you need your own SSL certificate, it’s much quicker and easier to install our free SSL.
+We also offer free automatic Cloudflare SSL certificates (wildcard configurations are supported).
+So unless there is a reason you need your own SSL certificate, it’s much quicker and easier to use our free SSL.

 Does Kinsta Support Multisite?